 Naumkeag is a historic home and garden in Stockbridge Massachusetts which offers guided tours, world famous landscapes, amazing views, and year round programs.
 It is one of Berkshire counties original gilded-age “cottages” known for the surrounding gardens and landscape that was designed in the late 1800’s by Nathan Barrett and was later expanded by Fletcher Steele and Mabel Choate.

-Naumkeag will be having their 4th Annual Daffodil and Tulip Festival throughout the months of April and May and will showcase over 130,000 daffodil, tulip and minor bulbs across their 8 acres of land.
+Naumkeag will be having its Annual Daffodil and Tulip Festival throughout the months of April and May showcasing over 130,000 daffodil, tulip and minor bulbs across its 8 acres of land.

 The 48-acre estate will be decorated with “with a variety of blooms, containers, displays and decorations against the backdrop of stunning views of Monument Mountain and the Berkshire Hills.” the website said.